Measles, Mumps, and Rubella Vaccine

 • Mumps causes the salivary glands to swell and become painful.
 Mumps can affect the testes, brain, and pancreas, especially in adults.
 Mumps is more serious in adults.

-• Rubella (German measles) causes a runny nose, swollen lymph nodes, and a rash with a light reddening of the skin, especially the face.
+• Rubella (German measles) causes a runny nose, swollen lymph nodes, and a rash that begins on the face.
 In adults, it may cause joint pain.
-If pregnant women get rubella, they may miscarry, the fetus may die, or the baby may have very severe birth defects.
+If pregnant people are infected with rubella, they may miscarry, the fetus may die, or the baby may be born with very severe birth defects.

 The MMR vaccine and the varicella (chickenpox) vaccine are also available as a combined vaccine (MMRV vaccine).

-As a part of routine childhood vaccinations, 2 doses are given: at age 12 to 15 months and typically at age 4 to 6 years.
+MMR vaccine is a routine childhood vaccination.
+Two doses are given: 1 at age 12 to 15 months and 1 at age 4 to 6 years.
+(See Centers for Disease Control and Prevention [CDC]: Recommended Immunizations for Birth Through 6 Years Old, United States, 2025.)

-All adults who were born in or after 1957 should be given one dose of the vaccine unless they have documentation of vaccination with one or more doses of MMR or unless laboratory tests show they are immune.
+All adults who were born in or after 1957 should be given 1 dose of the vaccine unless they have documentation of vaccination with one or more doses of MMR vaccine, are not able to receive the vaccine (for example, if they are allergic to an component), or laboratory tests show they are immune to all 3 infections.

 Birth before 1957 is generally considered sufficient evidence of immunity to measles, mumps, and rubella, except for health care workers.
-Health care workers are vaccinated or have laboratory tests done to check for evidence of immunity.
+Health care workers born before 1957 should be vaccinated or have laboratory tests done to check for evidence of immunity.

 • Were born in 1957 or later who work in health care and who are not already immune to measles, mumps, and rubella